john-science/python_for_scientists/classes/15_dbs/lecture_15_mysql.md

 Right now the table is empty, so let's add values using `INSERT`.
 There's obviously one agent we can add:

     cursor.execute('''INSERT INTO agents(agentID, code_name, name)
-                   VALUES(?,?,?)''', (1, "007", "James Bond"))
+                   VALUES(%s, %s, %s)''', (1, "007", "James Bond"))
-    con.commit()

-But we wouldn't be much of an agency with only one agent, so let's create several `INSERT` statements and commit them all:
+But we wouldn't be much of an agency with only one agent, so let's run several `INSERT` statements at the same time:

     # Only one female agent?
 We're really not much of an agency.
     other_agents = [("001", "Edward Donne"), ("002", "Bill Fairbanks"),